 Why such sorrow in Rom 9:1-3 If election is only to earthly vocation?

 It is also evident from the way Paul started Romans 9, saying he had great sorrow in his heart for his fellow Jewish countrymen and could almost wish himself accursed from Christ IF it could mean their salvation (Rom 9: 1-3).
 Was Paul so grieved over loss of merely an earthly vocation here?
 Did being “cut off from Christ” here then refer merely to earthly vocation?
 Please!
 The lengths the pride of man will go to in their desperate zeal to expunge the truth of sovereign-election in scripture, evidently knows no bounds.
 Election to salvation is absolutely, undeniably the subject under examination by Paul in Romans 9!
-And it is only the sinful pride of man which objects to God’s right to dispense His mercy as He wills, that rails against the obvious.
+And it is only the sinful pride of man objecting to God’s right to dispense His mercy as He wills, that rails against the obvious.
 The very objection Paul anticipated in the chapter, for which he rebuked the arrogance of man for ever presuming sinful “clay” the right to challenge the Divine “Potter”, of course also verifies the obvious; Paul was speaking of election to salvation – to obtain saving mercy.
 Not merely earthly vocation.
 The objection Paul anticipated and rebuked is irrelevant if all that was being set forth by the Apostle was what type of earthly position one is designed for.
 As if God choosing to have mercy on someone in context, is talking about whether or not one is a CEO or a common labourer!
 As if Paul’s concern throughout is not gospel-related?
 Please!

 And so quite contrary to all the objections in Arminianism which teaches that election in Romans 9 is not to salvation, but merely to earthly vocation, Paul’s summary remains absolute!
 That it was in fact election to salvation in Romans 9 is expressly evident from the way Paul applied these very truths in context of Romans 9 to the believing Gentiles who once were “not loved but now are loved, once were not His people but now are children of the living God” (Rom 9:24-26).
 Does this language not refer to salvation?
 To saving-relationship to God as His beloved children?
 Is this expressive of mere earthly vocation?
 Seriously?!?